michael-trullion/mcp-servers/README.md

 ### Kubernetes Server Setup

-The Kubernetes server requires the following environment variabless:
+The Kubernetes server requires the following environment variables:

 1. Create a `.env` file in the project root (or copy from `.env.example`):